ARTICLE ONE - NAME

 ARTICLE SIX - MEETINGS

-The time and place of all meetings will be established by the President and communicated to all members of the executive board by the Executive Secretary.
-Executive board members must be notified of all meetings through a customary or established means of communications. the publicity chairperson should post notices of regular mass meetings to provide notice for concerned members of the university community.
-The Executive Secretary shall assume direct responsibility for making advance room reservations for all regularly scheduled meetings.
+The time and place of all meetings will be established by the President and communicated to all members of the executive board by the Secretary.
+Executive board members must be notified of all meetings through a customary or established means of communications.
+The President, Vice President, or Secretary should post notices of regular mass meetings to provide notice for concerned members of the university community.
+The President, Vice President, or Secretary shall assume direct responsibility for making advance room reservations for all regularly scheduled meetings.

-A. The BLACK STUDENT UNION shall meet regularly at such times as prescribed by its rules, but not less frequently than twice each month.
+- The BLACK STUDENT UNION shall meet regularly at such times as prescribed by its rules (1 executive board meeting per week or as needed and 1 club meeting per week), but not less frequently than twice each month.
 All meetings shall be open to the public.

-B. Procedures at all meetings will be conducted by Robert’s Rules of Order, Those Executive Board members in attendance will vote on all policy decision.
+- Procedures at all meetings will be conducted by Robert’s Rules of Order, Those Executive Board members in attendance will vote on all policy decisions.

-C. All special meetings shall be called by the President and notifications sent to all board members by the Executive Secretary.
+- All special meetings shall be called by the President and notifications sent to all board members by either the President, Vice President, or Secretary.

 ARTICLE SEVEN - ELECTIONS & QUALIFICATIONS OF OFFICERS